 Lord Howell, Co-Chair of AccessWIE and Chairman of the House of Lords International Relations Committee, commented on the presentations, adding the all-important political dimension which continues to drive many gas deals and investment decisions.

-Dr Carole Nakhle, CEO of Crystol Energy and Director of AccessWIE, chaired the discussion.
+Dr Carole Nakhle, CEO of Crystol Energy and President of AccessWIE, chaired the discussion.
 She highlighted, among others, that, unlike the global oil market, gas markets are fragmented though LNG is gradually globalising gas trade, adding that with the increasing sophistication in LNG projects, it is hard to believe that the end of the oil and gas era is near.

 Mr Fasluddeen Hadi, CEO Petronas Energy Trading, also representing the host, concluded the discussion with the main takeaway that the oil and gas industry is going through major changes but it is not wasting a crisis: it is putting up a fight and technology is key.

-To read the summary of the discussion click here.
+To read the summary of the discussion, click here.

 “Women in energy: the other half”, Dr Nakhle, March 2018